David A. Fredrickson Archaeological Collections Facility

 For collection and curation information, please contact Sandra Massey.

-The David A. Fredrickson Archaeological Collections Facility (ACF) issued 20 accession numbers during the past year for projects from Lake, Mendocino, Marin, Napa, San Francisco, Sonoma, and Tuolumne counties.
+The ACF issued 30 accession numbers during the past year for projects from Alameda, Calaveras, Lake, Mendocino, Sacramento, San Mateo, Santa Clara, and Sonoma counties.

 Public service offerings by the ACF in the past year included hosting several school group tours of the facility as part of the ASC’s Interpretive Outreach Services (IOS).
 The ACF also provided materials and artifacts for a number of IOS presentations and displays both here at Sonoma State University and at off-campus locations.

-The ACF had three student interns this year.
-In the fall term, Jeanne Sloane and Angela Turner were each assigned several collections to inventory.
+The ACF had four student interns this year.
+Julia Franco in the Fall term, and Doshia Caradine, Lauren Carriere, and Crista Shere in the Spring.
+Julia, Doshia, and Crista were assigned several collections to inventory.
 The collections were physically compared to the catalog on record, corrections made and entered into a spreadsheet, and the collections brought up to current curation standards.
 In this way, the student gains a preliminary knowledge of artifacts as well as a better understanding of collections management.